CastleSailingClub/csc-website/readme.txt

 5) The basic approach used in programming is Object Orientated.
 It's hardly rocket science as far as the individual content pages are concerned and the comments in template.php (see <library> ) should help.
-It's a bit more slick in htmlPage.php, but if you've got that far, you should be more confident in OOphp.
+It's a bit more slick in htmlPage.class.php, but if you've got that far, you should be more confident in OOphp.

 Layout Rationale
 ================